ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

         hpvs deploy --config $HOME/hpvs/config/securebuild/securebuild.yaml --templatefile ../../templates/virtualserver.template.yml
         ```

-Your Secure Build Server is now up and running.
-It is available at the IP Address of the Hyper Protect Virtual Server LPAR and port (GuestPort) specified.
-This Secure Build virtual Server will be used to build the MongoDB image.
+   The deploy process automates creation of the quotagroup, network, and loads the Secure Dockerbuild image to the Secure Service Container LPAR.
+After the command completes execution, the Secure Build Server will be available at the IP Address of the Hyper Protect Virtual Server LPAR and port (GuestPort) specified.
+   To showcase the sample application, this Secure Build virtual Server will be used to build the [MongoDB image](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/build/#procedure-to-create-the-mongodb-image) later in this trial.
+You can follow the same procedure listed above, for creating a Secure Build virtual Server that will be used to build the [digital banking application](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/build/#procedure-to-create-the-digital-banking-image){target=_blank} image later in this trial.

 ???+ example "Example Output"